GianMarcoOddo/rmpy/rmpy/README.md

 -  VaR = und_vs_pVaR_port(returns, position, interval = 1, alpha=0.01)

-The function 'und_vs_pVaR_port' enables the calculation of the undiversified VaR and the parametric VaR for a PORTFOLIO based on a set of returns.
+The function 'und_vs_pVaR_port' enables the calculation of the undiversified VaR and the parametric VaR for a PORTFOLIO based on a set of returns (you can use every type of assets e.g stock, options, bonds, ecc.).

 #### Args:

 - returns: A list or array of historical returns for a portfolio.
-- positions : A list or array of current positions for the assets in the portfolio.
+- positions: A list or array of current positions for the assets in the portfolio.
 This can be a positive or negative number, depending if you are long or short.
 - interval: The time horizon of VaR.
-It is related to frequency of data used (e.g. if "freq = 'montly' " and "interval = 1", the function compute 1-month VaR).
+It is related to frequency of data used (e.g. if "freq = 'monthly' " and "interval = 1", the function computes 1-month VaR).
-- alpha : The level of confidence for the VaR calculation.
+- alpha: The level of confidence for the VaR calculation.
 By default is set to 0.01, which represents a 99% confidence level.

 ### Example: